A Creative Pilgrimage on the Camino de Santiago

 Yes!
 Drawing, like writing, is a practice and a craft.
 Some of us will be total beginners (like Laura) and others have been practicing for longer and are more skilled.

-Detailed drawings are much different than the techniques for quick sketches and watercolor that we will teach to take in and savor our journey more deeply.
+Detailed drawings are much different than the techniques for quick sketches and watercolor that we will utilize to take in and savor our journey more deeply.
 Our focus will be on learning to see and sometimes slowing down to look closely at the details of our surroundings.

 Brenda will help us shift from 'left brain' thinking of "I know what a tree or house or ___ looks like," (which gets in the way of drawing) to 'right brain' exploration of edges, values, and colors through activities and practice as we walk along the Way.